HazelGriffith/GANs-for-Balancing-Datasets/README.md

 Read our project proposal to know our overall plan

 ## Current Tasks
-- Train Naive Bayes classifier on unbalanced data
+- Train Naive Bayes classifier on unbalanced data X
 - Train KNN classifier on unbalanced data
 - Train Neural Network classifier on unbalanced data
 - Investigate methods for converting the tabular data to image representations X